 First Step

-Laying the groundwork for an effective interview follow up should start before you even leave their office.
-As the interview is coming to a close be sure to ask about what their follow up timeline looks like.
-Asking a simple open ended question like "Do you know when you are planning on making a final decision" can prompt the interviewer to divulge when and how they might be contacting you if they haven't stated so already.
+Laying the groundwork for an effective interview follow-up should begin before you even leave the employer's office.
+As your interview for a physician position is wrapping up, be sure to ask about their follow-up timeline.
+A simple open-ended question like, "Do you know when you plan on making a final decision?" can prompt the interviewer to share important details about when and how they might be contacting you.
+This is crucial in physician recruitment, where understanding the hiring timeline can give you a strategic advantage.

 Second Step